jamie-anson/MIse-en-place/mise-en-place-output/context-cards/formatAsMarkdown.md

 ### `formatAsMarkdown`

-**Summary:** The `formatAsMarkdown` function converts an `AnalysisResult` object into a markdown-formatted string, incorporating the file path for contextual reference within the documentation.
+**Summary:** The `formatAsMarkdown` function converts an `AnalysisResult` object into a markdown-formatted string, associating it with the specified file path to facilitate the documentation of analysis results for the pizza place's contact page feature.

 **Signature:** `function formatAsMarkdown(card: AnalysisResult, filePath: string): string`